 A Note about Cover Sheets in the Supplemental Guide: All assignments will be submitted electronically through your course, so you DO NOT need to submit a cover sheet or rubric for any portfolio assignment from the Supplemental Guide—these are for your review only.
 Follow the given directions for each assignment.

 In this course, there are a number of prewriting and drafting assignments to prepare you for the portfolio assignments.
 Prewriting assignments are not graded but they are required and will need to be turned in with the portfolio assignments.
 Follow each lessons assignment instructions carefully.
-There is also a final Capstone essay (with no resubmissions allowed) and a proctored final exam.
+There is also a final Capstone essay, and a proctored final exam.

 You will submit your completed writing assignments electronically throughout your course.
 Remember to submit your assignments as Microsoft Word .DOC or .DOCX files.
 Name the file using this style—be sure to use your own name: WRTG150_JaneSmith_WritingAssignment1.docx.

 There are two parts to the final exam in this course.
 Part 1 is the final Capstone essay at the end of the last lesson.
 Once you have completed it and received a grade, you may then request the final exam.
 Part 2 of the final exam for this course will be proctored and consists of ten multiple-choice questions and five short-essay questions (open book: Writing and Rhetoric and Perspectives on New Media).
 The exam is worth 6 percent of your grade and there is no time limit, but most students should finish within two hours.
 There are no retakes on either the Capstone essay or the final exam.

 |1, 3, 4, 6, 7||Response Essay Speedback Assignments

 (5 points each)

 |1, 2, 3, 4, 5||Punctuation and Style Speedback Assignments

 (10 points each)